 Also commonly referred to as Barbados cherry, the red fruit is about 1/2-1 inch in diameter and grows on small evergreen trees or shrubs.
 Most of the world's commercial production comes from Brazil.
 It is also cultivated to a smaller degree in southern Texas, Florida and parts of the Caribbean.

-Frequently it goes by the species name Malpighia emarginata but Malpighia punicifolia and Malpighia glabra (a smaller wild variety), are considered synonymous as far as nutritional value.
+Frequently it goes by the species name Malpighia emarginata or Malpighia punicifolia, but Malpighia glabra (a smaller wild variety) is considered synonymous as far as nutritional value.

-They are not typically eaten fresh, as they have a strong tart taste, but are best used in drinks and recipes.
-Because they rapidly start to ferment soon after harvest, they are most always frozen for export, freeze-dried or prepared as a powdered water extract.
+They are not typically eaten straight like other cherries as they have a sour tart taste, but are blended into recipes or drinks.
+Because they rapidly start to ferment soon after harvest, they are most always prepared before export as a freeze-dried powder or as a powdered water extract.

 One of the major health benefits of acerola cherry is its significantly high amounts of vitamin C content.
 Averaging close to the camu camu berry, one ounce (28g) of raw acerola contains about 470mg or 783% the Daily Value. (*)

 Freeze-dried powders or spray-dried water extracts are more concentrated than the raw fruit pulp however.
 They are also often harvested when partly green which yields higher proportions of vitamin C compared to the ripe red cherry.

 Vitamin C Content in Top Organic Acerola Cherry Powders:

 Natural food-based vitamin C can be a valuable adjunct to the diet and is an essential nutrient needed for many bodily functions.
 It's not only an immune boosting antioxidant, but also works to maintain one of the body's master antioxidants known as glutathione or GSH.